Vpag Review

 Similar payment processing solutions

-The head-to-head bids for Brazil-only betting volume are Pay4Fun and Bazk, and both should be quoted in the same round: Pay4Fun for the direct license and track record, Bazk for high-risk-friendly Direct Pix.
+The head-to-head bid for Brazil-only betting volume is Pay4Fun, quoted for the direct license and track record.
 AstroPay covers the same wallet model across more markets, PayRetailers does the region without a wallet layer, and Mercado Pago is the mass-market wallet whose reach dwarfs any bettor niche.
 Most operators would run Vpag as a retention-focused second Pix option next to an incumbent, not as the foundation.

 When to Choose an Alternative